ChanChar/GameSever/README.md

 Design Notes:
  - Tokens contain the username & the game to dynamically search for and play an instance of a game.
  - When requesting a play token, if a given username wasn't created prior, a new user will be created.
+ - Games are pluggable and customizable based on text directions.
+I've included a Hangman game as an example.

 Routes / API Endpoints